apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

     - suggestUpdateFrequencyMinutes = 20
     - suggestAnalyzed = true
 ```
 _Note that up till Oak 1.3.14/1.2.14, `suggestAnalyzed` was to be setup at index definition node itself.
-That is is still
+That is still
 supported for backward compatibility, but having a separate `suggestion` node is preferred._

 Setting up `useInSuggest=true` for a property definition having `name=:nodeName` would add node names to